 Additionally, you can also make the decision to hire employees if you wish, as long as you abide by the rules of recruiting an individual as a sole trader.

 While the position of a sole trader can be independent and efficient, the journey can also be an exposed and lonely one with no one to validate your path.
-Since the business is not a legal entity on its own, this means that the company's owner is liable for all its debts and legal actions.
+Since the business is not a legal entity on its own, this means that the company's or business' owner is liable for all its debts and legal actions.
 This takes into account all your personal assets, including those jointly-owned with another individual.
 In the case of the owner's death, the company usually will not see subsequent succession.